 Dione A heavily-cratered airless moon of Saturn, bright and icy.
 Its diameter and orbital period are 1120 kilometers and 65.7 hours, respectively.
 The site of an ancient and extremely powerful Galamic military installation.
 See Keeper.

 Dramtes The Trinity or Triad, the governing body comprising Bithia, Indane-Aliemt and Nesdelsen.
 Ruled by the Exaege and the Prenikes of Bithia, Indane-Aliemt and Nesdelsen.
-This alliance is several centuries old.
+This for-profit alliance of interstellar merchant-explorers with origins in martial mercantile guilds is several centuries old.

 Eberenze 1.
 A Bithian or Nesdelsen official of rank below Berenz and above Kneth, equivalent to the Indane-Aliemt rank of Nollecion.
 2. Archaic, a counselor.